Leo Lafaiali'i: Career

 Earlier in his career he played for Auckland winning national titles in 1996 and 1999.
 He was selected for the Blues in 1997 and was part of the championship winning side for that season.
 Drafted to the Chiefs in 1999 he returned to the Blues in 2000 & 2001 before departing to Sanyo in Japan.
-He has also played for Overmach Parma in Italy, Bayonne in France and is currently playing for Yokogawa in Japan.
+He has also played for Overmach Parma in Italy, Bayonne in France and Yokogawa in Japan.

-He is currently the head coach at Colby College in Waterville Maine and is likey the most overqualified coach of all time.
+He is, as of September 2024, the rugby head coach at Colby College in Waterville, Maine.